arpost/learning-git-and-github/README.md

 ## Create a ssh key (all platforms)
 SSH keys are an alternative to entering a username and password to connect to a server using SSH.
 They make use of public key cryptography to ensure a secure connection.

-Run the following in Terminal to create a key:
+Run the following in Terminal to create a key, substituting your_email@example.com with your own email address:

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"